SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

 ### After Installation
 Restart ComfyUI and the `/workflow/convert` endpoint will be automatically available.
-No manual server.py modifications needed!

 ## Usage

 The endpoint is automatically available after installation.
-No workflow changes needed!
+No workflow changes needed - this isn't a node you put in a workflow.

 Send a POST request to `/workflow/convert` with a non-API workflow JSON (for example, one you exported from ComfyUI using "Save" not "Save (API)") to get back the API format: